2019 FACT SHEET

 How Interested Individuals Can Help

-Make a tax-deductive donation; serve as a park volunteer; schedule a special event at Morgan’s Wonderland or Morgan’s Inspiration Island; tell family and friends and thus help spread the word about Morgan’s Wonderland, Morgan’s Inspiration Island and Wonderland, Texas.
+Make a tax-deductible donation; serve as a park volunteer; schedule a special event at Morgan’s Wonderland or Morgan’s Inspiration Island; tell family and friends and thus help spread the word about Morgan’s Wonderland, Morgan’s Inspiration Island and Wonderland, Texas.